-1. To advance equity, workforce systems should examine institutional structures and barriers to participation that contribute to inequities across age, gender, race, ethnicity, ability, economic

-- status, educational attainment, immigration status, industry sector, and worker classification - 2.
-Create a definition of equity to apply to goals, programs, evaluation, and more. - 3.
-Gather and analyze data to identify gaps in service delivery and to track outcomes - 4.
-Develop a goal to achieve equity in service delivery and drive action toward shared metrics of success - 5.
-Target workforce services to populations most in need - 6.
-Examine policies and procedures that may contribute to inequity and modify them to make programs more accessible - 7.
+- 1. To advance equity, workforce systems should examine institutional structures and barriers to participation that contribute to inequities across age, gender, race, ethnicity, ability, economic status, educational attainment, immigration status, industry sector, and worker classification - 2.
+Gather and analyze data to identify gaps in service delivery and to track outcomes - 3.
+Target workforce services to populations most in need - 4.
+Examine policies and procedures that may contribute to inequity and modify them to make programs more accessible - 5.
 Create or strengthen partnerships to reach more populations and leverage expertise and resources that can assist in reaching these groups